Jura Grey | Limestone

 Granite is a natural stone.
 It’s durable but porous, which means they do need occasional maintenance.
 Worktops in these materials are beautiful for kitchen islands or sideboards where the chance of splashes is smaller.

 Granite worktops are durable and only require easy care.
-You can’t see spills and splashes on our Absolute Black Leather granite worktops, and the Colonial White granite worktops have a sealer that protects them.
+The Colonial White granite worktops have a sealer that protects them.

 Marble worktops look incredible and are a stunning choice for your home.
 However, it's important to remember that marble is the softest stone material.
 Any oily, acidic, or colourful foods may leave permanent marks on your worktop.
 If you embrace the patina as a design feature, marble countertops are incredible.